 Purchases of the District are governed by the State of Illinois statutes.
 It is the policy of the Board of Trustees to, in addition to any statutory requirements, use the most responsible business practices in its purchases.

 Generally, when the cost is in excess of $25,000, contracts shall be let to the lowest responsible bidder.
-The Board is not required to accept a bid that does not meet the library’s established specifications, terms of delivery, quality, and serviceability requirements.
+The Board is not required to accept a bid that does not meet the District’s established specifications, terms of delivery, quality, and serviceability requirements.
 Contracts which, by their nature, are not adapted to award by competitive bidding, are not subject to competitive bidding, including but not limited to:

-All staff members assigned a library credit card are required to sign a statement upon acceptance of the card stating that personal use of the card may result in sanctions including termination of employment.
+All staff members assigned a District credit card are required to sign a statement upon acceptance of the card stating that personal use of the card may result in sanctions including termination of employment.

 The District welcomes cash contributions, gifts of real property, stocks and bonds.
 The District reserves the right to refuse any gift that it deems to be not in the best interests of the District to accept.
 All gifts are final with no restrictions on the District’s ownership, possession, use, or disposition of the gift.
 Gifts to the District are to be accepted by the Executive Director on behalf of the Board of Trustees.
-Gifts valued at $500 or more shall be reported to the Board of Trustees.
+Gifts valued at $500 or more shall be approved by the Board of Trustees.

-The Executive Director is authorized to make contributions to local organizations which advance the mission of the library.
+The Executive Director is authorized to make contributions to local organizations which advance the mission of the District.
 No more than one contribution per organization in a calendar year is allowed without prior approval of the Board of Trustees.
 The value of the contribution may not exceed $950 per organization in a calendar year without prior approval of the Board of Trustees.
 Marketing expenses do not count towards this limit.

 Trustees and employees shall use good judgment and exercise discretion in all matters to avoid a conflict of interest situation.